moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 Setup IKFast Inverse Kinematics Solver

-* A faster IK solver than the default KDL solver, but takes some additional steps to setup `Kinematics/IKFast <https://moveit.picknik.ai/humble/doc/examples/ikfast/ikfast_tutorial.html>`_
+* A faster IK solver than the default KDL solver is available, but it requires some additional setup steps.
+  For more information, refer to the `Kinematics/IKFast <https://moveit.picknik.ai/humble/doc/examples/ikfast/ikfast_tutorial.html>`_.